craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 If a space would be lit by multiple sources, it is considered lit by the brightest available light.

 ###### Blinding Light
 Blinding Light is too much light, even through squinted eyes.
-Typically, Blinding Light is only emitted by militaristic sources.
+Typically, Blinding Light is emitted by militaristic sources or intense natural sources.

 While you are in a space lit by Blinging Light, gain the 'Blinded' [[Condition]] until you are no longer in a space lit by Blinging Light.

 ###### High Light
 High Light is bright, but not blinding.
-High Light is emitted by sources like a sun, a fire, or an electric or arcane lamp.
+High Light is emitted by sources like a "local" star, a campfire, or an electric or arcane lamp.

 High Light has no mechanical benefits or deficits.

 ###### Low Light
 Low Light enough Light to see generalities, but not details.
-Typically, Low Light is emitted by small sources, such as candles or screens, or at the edge of High Light.
+Typically, Low Light is emitted by small sources, such as candles, or at the edge of High Light.

 While you are in a space lit by Low Light, you have Advantage on Stealth, Thievery, and Intimidation Skill Checks, and you have Disadvantage on Manipulation, Perception, and Investigation Skill Checks.